Donald Trump pardons Steve Bannon | DW | 20.01.2021

 Trump and Bannon have lately rekindled their relationship as the president sought support for his unfounded claims of fraud in the November presidential election.

-Trump leaves office on Wednesday, when Joe Biden, a Democrat, is sworn in as America's next president.
+Trump leaves office on Wednesday, when Joe Biden, a Democrat, is sworn in as the next US president.

+The Republican president, who will skip Biden's inauguration, is expected to issue scores of other pardons, with speculation rife over who might make the list.
+US media say the president has a list of about 100 people to whom he may grant clemency.

+Sources claim that the outgoing president was not expected to pardon himself, members of his family or lawyer Rudy Giuliani, who was at the forefront of Trump's unsuccessful efforts to overturn the results of the 2020 presidential vote.

-Bannon, 67, is the latest prominent political ally to receive presidential pardon.
-Previously, he pardoned former National Security Adviser Michael Flynn for lying to the FBI about his conversation with a former Russian ambassador, and conservative lobbyist Roger Stone, who was convicted of lying to the Congress during its probe into Russia's alleged interference in the 2016 presidential election.
+Bannon, 67, is the latest prominent Trump ally to receive a presidential pardon.
+Previously, Trump pardoned former National Security Adviser Michael Flynn for lying to the FBI about his conversation with a former Russian ambassador, and conservative lobbyist Roger Stone, who was convicted of lying to the Congress during its probe into Russia's interference in the 2016 presidential election.
+The president also pardoned Paul Manafort, Trump's 2016 campaign manager who was convicted in 2018 in connection to an investigation into Russian meddling in the presidential election.

 Trump also pardoned rappers Lil Wayne and Kodak Black, who were charged with federal weapons offenses, and former Detroit Mayor Kwame Kilpatrick, who was serving a 28-year prison term on corruption charges.

-Sources claim that the outgoing president is not expected to pardon himself, members of his family or lawyer Rudy Giuliani, who was at the forefront of Trump's unsuccessful efforts to overturn the results of the 2020 presidential vote.

-Despite presidential pardon, Bannon can still be charged in New York's state court, where the clemency would not help him, Daniel R Alonso, a former prosecutor, told Reuters news agency.
+Despite presidential pardon, Bannon can still be charged in New York's state court as presidential pardons apply only to federal crimes.